 But even something as simple as “What do you think?” can be too big a question.
 Stefano Bernardi at Betable offers the following advice:

 “If you end your email with: “Can you give me some feedback?”
 I can guarantee you won’t be getting a ton of responses.
 Instead, you need to think about the strengths and skills of that person and ask for feedback on something specific, related to those skills.”
 This is how Quora surveys its customers:

 This email’s a winner for a couple of reasons:

 - Sent from a real person, not “Quora Customer Service”

-- Narrows the line of questioning to my experience as a writer (not just “how do you like Quora?)
+- Narrows the line of questioning to the recipient’s experience as a writer (not just “how do you like Quora?)

-- Includes why they chose to contact me specifically (“We noticed you recently wrote answers”)
+- Includes why they chose to get in touch (“We noticed you recently wrote answers”)

 If you don’t have a template of your own, borrow this one!

 A short form on your website can work wonders when it comes to encouraging customers to provide feedback.
 However, at the end of the day it does boil down to what your goal is.
 If you’re looking to improve your help center articles, get an idea of why someone abandoned their shopping cart, or how good a live chat experience was, then feedback forms are the way to go.
 Remember not to ask more questions than absolutely necessary in your form and always make the effort to ask the ‘right’ questions as that will ultimately determine the success of your campaign.